tsconn23/TradierClient/README.md

 # TradierClient
 .NET API Client for Tradier.com

 This is a work in progress.
 I am working on implementing a .NET client for the Tradier.com platform.
+Currently I have implemented all of the User Data and Market Data methods (with the exception of streaming quotes) in Tradier's API.

 There are currently two projects in the solution.

 1.)
 TradierClient -- This is the actual client library